cliffordlab/BPimageTranscribe/README.md

 ## Training

 To generate the training dataset as well as saved the best CNN transcription model trained on them as described in the paper, you will need to input the source images' drectory location containing the input images(.jpg) and a labels(.csv) file saving its ground truth labels for numerical value & quality.
 As discussed in the paper, the source images will be released eventually, but presently cannot be released unless every single one is checked for protected health information and redactions performed.
 This includes dates on the devices, reflections of people’s faces, fingerprints on screens, fingers in shot, etc. Even in ‘clean’ data there are often some such personal information.
+Hence the Dataset folder currently only contains the pre-trained CNN model.

 - Input:
     1. Dataset/data/: Folder consisting of input RGB BP meter images